-Eighty-seven percent of Indiana residents who selected a health plan qualified for financial assistance, which is five points more than the national average.
-To date, 23 percent of Hoosiers who selected a health plan are between the ages of 18 and 34, compared to 25 percent nationally.
-The percentage of younger adults signing up relative to other age groups increased in both Indiana and nationally during January.
+Eighty-eight percent of Indiana residents who selected a health plan qualified for financial assistance, which is five points more than the national average.
+To date, 24 percent of Hoosiers who selected a health plan are between the ages of 18 and 34, compared to 25 percent nationally.
 Younger adults are generally healthier, so insurers are hopeful enough of them will sign up to balance the higher cost of covering older adults who may be less healthy.

 Indiana is among the 26 states that opted to use the federal health insurance marketplace, HealthCare.gov.
 While former Gov. Mitch Daniels was a critic of the Affordable Care Act, he refrained from making a final decision about the state’s marketplace and asked the three gubernatorial candidates for their opinions.
 Following the election, then Gov.-elect Mike Pence weighed in and rejected both the state-run and partnership models.

 Four insurers are offering policies through the marketplace in Indiana: MDWise, Coordinated Care, Physicians Health Plan of Northern Indiana and Anthem.
 However, about two-thirds of the state’s 91 counties will be served by only one or two insurers.

 According to HHS, the average cost for a bronze plan —the lowest-cost option — in Indiana is $304 a month.
 The national average for a bronze policy is $249 a month.

 HHS reports nearly 910,000 people in Indiana, or 16 percent of the population, are uninsured and eligible to use the marketplace.